 I’ve been watching some great shows with the Batman Complex recently.
 Taxi Driver and Devil Judge being my two current favorites.
 Both shows have similar vibes, even though they have totally different storylines.
 Today I’m here to talk to you about Devil Judge… which wants to have an anti-capitalist, anti-corruption message while also having a multi-millionaire hero.
 Only the rich can save you… from the rich.

 The main character of the Devil Judge is rich.
 Very rich.
 He lives in a massive mansion.
 He has a servant.
 He has an AI butler.
 He has one of those ridiculous walk-in closets that are big enough to have seating.
 He’s the usual Korean chaebol – though how all this money was earned or maintained is never disclosed or focused on.
 He’s a super rich guy who will occasionally play the role of Batman.
 Case closed.

 In Devil Judge they’ve upped the capitalist anty by having the whole show in a dystopian version of South Korea, aka Gotham City, where you have the exact same problems, but amplified.
-There’s been a plague, there’s been an uprising against the wealthy that was squashed by the militarized police, there’s been an uptick in immigrants who will to take risky and extremely low-paying work, and there’s been an increase of general social distrust in the government, politicians, the legal system, the police, and basically everyone running the show is suspect, no one trusts anyone in power – even the people in power don’t trust each other.
+There’s been a plague, there’s been an uprising against the wealthy that was squashed by the militarized police, there’s been an uptick in immigrants willing to take risky and extremely low-paying work out of desperation, and there’s been an increase of general social distrust in the government, politicians, the legal system, and the law enforcement.
+Basically everyone running the show is suspect, no one trusts anyone in power – even the people in power don’t trust each other.
 There’s only a small fraction of the population that seems to be prospering while everyone else is suffering and slaving away, attempting to make meager ends meet.
 Everything has gotten worse for almost everyone, while the ones at the tippy top are doing better than ever and oblivious.